iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 ==========================

-For a value function defined via a convex optimization problem, calculating a Lagrangian dual automatically yields a cut.
+For a value function defined via a convex optimization problem, Lagrangian duality yields tight cuts for free.
 In the presence of integer variables, however, life is not so simple because the solving methods do not automatically calculate dual multipliers for us.

-Calculating a cut for a MIP, however, requires more work.
+Calculating a cut for a MIP requires more work but is still feasible.
 All the strategies that we will show today follow the same idea:
 Find a convex underapproximation for your value function and calculate cuts for it.
 These are also automatically cuts for the original problem.